 Among those three states, the swing voter was:

 - A woman

 - Educated through high school

 - Rural or small town inhabitant

 Can we generalize about this voter's motives?
 Why not!
 This woman works three part time jobs at minimum wage.
 Her husband is on disability, unemployed since 2009.
 She has family members addicted to opiates.
 Her family has not seen a real increase in income since 1990, and the future looks bleak.

 Some guy flew into town on a fancy (second-hand) jet, held a monster rally and promised her husband a job (like the old times!)
-This woman doesn't care about ANYTHING that's important to coastal elites (the environment, LBGT rights, opposition to misogyny, racism, keeping religion out of public life, actual preparation for public service.)
+This woman doesn't care about ANYTHING that's important to coastal elites (the environment, LGBTQ rights, opposition to misogyny, racism, keeping religion out of public life, actual preparation for public service.)
 Give her husband a job, and that candidate can do whatever he wants!

 So now we face an interesting two years.
 In 2008, Barrack Obama beat John McCain on a platform of "Hope and Change," capturing many young and first-time voters.
 That platform did not deliver for many of those voters, who stayed home in subsequent elections costing the Democrats Congress in 2010, the Senate in 2014, the presidency in 2016, 14 governorship's and control of many state legislatures over the last 8 years.

 Now it's the Republicans' turn to govern.
-If Trump delivers the jobs that Red State Americans crave, the Republicans will do well in 2018 and 2020.
+If Donald Trump delivers the jobs that Red State Americans crave, the Republicans will do well in 2018 and 2020.
 If those voters see no gains in jobs over the next two years, but their taxes rise while their Obamacare health insurance disappears, we'll see the balance of power shift back to Democrats from Republicans starting in 2018.